testinggospels/camouflage-docs/docs/http.md

 {{/if}}
 ```

-In the example above, we have provided two responses that camouflage can pick from, one with `greeting: "Hello World"`, and another with `greeting: "Hello John"`.
+In the example above, we have provided two responses that Camoflage can pick from, one with `greeting: "Hello World"`, and another with `greeting: "Hello John"`.
 In the first line of the mock `{{#if request.query.name}}`, we are checking for the condition, if there exists a query parameter called `name`.
 And that's it.
-If your request is made with the query param `name`, camouflage will respond with first response, if not then the 2nd second response is what you get.
+If your request is made with the query param `name`, Camoflage will respond with first response, if not then the 2nd second response is what you get.
 And the value of `name` can be anything.
 We are using `capture` helper to help us make our response dynamic.

 !!! note